pelican-eggs/eggs/game_eggs/steamcmd_servers/dont_starve/modded/README.md

 2. Manually type 'c_shutdown()' in each process to initiate a graceful shutdown.

 After completing the manual shutdown, you can safely click the 'stop' button or type 'exit' in supervisorctl.

+Note: If you don't do so, the last unsaved day in game will be lost.